 How can you learn more?

-Find out more about using a 529 plan to pay for higher education expenses.
+Find out more about using a 529 plan to pay for education expenses.

 You have several ways to withdraw money (take a distribution) from your 529 plan account:

-- Pay online with Fidelity BillPay® for 529 accounts
+- Pay higher education expenses with Fidelity BillPay® for 529 accounts

 - Download and print the College Investing Plan Distribution form (PDF)